How to Connect Any CRM via HTTP Request Node

 }

 Notice the differences: Clio wraps everything in a data object and uses snake_case.
 Karbon uses PascalCase with no wrapper.
-Always check your CRM
+Always check your CRM's example requests.

 Reading Records (GET Requests)